-- Does our company have complex parts that make them more prone to missed or defective welds?
+- Does our company have complex parts?
+Are our parts more prone to missed or defective welds?

-- Can we validate that all welds are in place through simple visual inspection?
+- Can we verify all welds are in place through visual inspection?

-- How much risk is the company willing to take that the visual inspection is accurate?
+- How much risk are we willing to accept that visual inspection is accurate?

-- What would be the long-term consequences if a part fails for a customer?
+- What would be the long-term consequences if a part fails?

 - Labor: 85 percent